NASCAR Next Generation Car: The Ultimate Guide

 In the NASCAR Next Generation car, the transmission and rear axle are combined into a single unit.
 There are several reasons engineers changed the drivetrain layout.
 But here’s the rub: the full-body underwing would not fit under the traditional, solid rear axle.
-For aerodynamic purposes, the Cup car drivetrain needed to change and NASCAR chose a transaxle.
+The Cup car drivetrain needed to change for aerodynamic purposes, and NASCAR chose a transaxle.

 Combining the transmission and rear differential reduces the overall weight of a race car.
 Moving the transmission to the back of the vehicle better balances your drivetrain weight front-to-back.
 Without a transmission at the front of a car, you can move your engine back and reduce weight on the front wheels.

 Overall, a front-engine, rear-transaxle sports car handles very well.
 For this reason, Chevrolet has used this layout for the last three generations of the Corvette.
 Racing is catching up to tried-and-true sportscar technology with the NASCAR’s Corvette-style transaxle.

 The Next Gen car has three pedals and a floor-mounted shift lever.
 But instead of an H-pattern, the shifter only moves forward and backward.
 The new shifter is similar to a “ratchet” shifter used in drag racing.

 Drivers can pull the shift lever back to shift up and push it forward to shift down.
 The new transaxle transmission has five forward gears and one reverse gear.
 You can dive into the Next Gen transmissions if you want more details.

 The NASCAR Next Generation Cars: more “stock” than current stock cars